-- Assure compliance, vis-à-vis the authorities and the market, with the legal and regulatory reporting obligations applicable to

-Martifer SGPS, SA.
-The disclosure of information falling within the scope of "disclosure of privileged information", the

-announcement of quarterly and annual information on the activities and results of the Group and the preparation of the annual

-and half-yearly financial statements, are to be highlighted;

-- Satisfy investor (institutional and private), financial analyst and other agents' requests for information;

-- Support and advise Martifer's Executive Committee in aspects relating to the Company's public status, an example being the monitoring of the evolution of Martifer's quoted share price, in its multiple aspects, supporting the Executive Committee with the direct contact that it maintains with financial analysts and institutional investors (national and foreign) in conferences, in meetings and road-shows.
-At an organic level, the Investor Assistance Office reports directly to the Executive Committee of the Board of Directors of Martifer SGPS.

-- Information made available by the Investor Relations Office:

-- Investor Kit

-- General Information

-- · Main Indicators

-- · Corporate Governance
+- Assuring, vis-à-vis the authorities and the market, compliance with the legal and regulatory reporting obligations applicable to Martifer SGPS, S. A..
+The disclosure of information falling within the scope of "the disclosure of privileged information", the announcement of quarterly and annual information on the activities and results of the Group and the preparation of the annual and half-yearly financial statements, are to be highlighted; - Satisfying (institutional and private) investors, financial analysts and other agents' requests for information; - Supporting and advising Martifer's Executive Committee in aspects relating to the Company's publicly-traded company status, an example being the monitoring of the evolution of Martifer's share price in the market, in its multiple aspects, supporting the Executive Committee with the direct contacts it maintains with financial analysts and institutional (national and foreign) investors, in conferences, in meetings and road-shows.
+At an organic level, the Investor Relations Office reports directly to the Executive Committee of the Board of Directors of Martifer SGPS. - Information made available by the Investor Relations Office: - Investor Kit - General Information - Main Indicators - Corporate Governance

 - Corporate Bodies

-- · Articles of Association
+- Articles of Association

-- Ethics and Conduct
+- · Ethics and Conduct

 - General Meetings

 - Agenda

 - Publications

 - Financial Information

 - Presentations

-- Notices
+- Releases

-The Investor Assistance Office may be contacted at:
+The Investor Relations Office may be contacted at:

-Martifer SGPS, Apartado 17 3684-001 Oliveira de Frades, Portugal

-Tel.: +351 232 767 700 Fax: +351 232 767 750
+Martifer SGPS, Apartado 17 3684-001 Oliveira de Frades, Portugal Tel.: +351 232 767 700 Fax: +351 232 767 750 Email: investor.relations@martifer.pt

-Email: investor.relations@martifer.pt

-57. Market Liaison Officer
+57. Market Relations Officer

-In accordance with the Securities Code, the Market Relations Officer is Pedro Nuno Cardoso Abreu Moreira, who can be contacted at:
+For purposes of the Securities Code, currently the Market Relations Officer is Pedro Nuno Cardoso Abreu Moreira, whose contact information is: